Randomly assigning leads via Zapier

 One of your configuration options will be to select the group (or groups) to select a random user from.
 You can have multiple groups here in case your use case requires it.

-and are updating the lead custom field named Lead Owner with the User ID value from Step 2 (random user):
+Now, ensure you're updating the lead custom field named Lead Owner with the User ID value from Step 2 (random user):

 Once you've done this, you're done!
-Go ahead and turn on the zap and you'll now have random lead distribution for your team!
+Go ahead and turn on the Zap, and you'll now have random Lead distribution for your team!

 But wait - will each user get the same number of leads?

 One of the biggest concerns around lead distribution is the idea of being fair when assigning leads to team members.
 Here are some things we've learned in setting up similar workflows for many customers.

 - If you look daily, there will be some variability in your distribution.
 However, over time this will even out.

 - Random lead distribution is much easier to set up and manage than a round-robin lead assignment, but both can be done - for more information, look at Round-robin lead assignment.

 - For teams mainly concerned about load management (number of leads per user), you can quickly move users between groups to remove them from the available user pool.
 To do this, you'd simply duplicate your groups and name them something like "Sales Reps - No Assignment".